 According to European records, the Chinese came to the Americas from the onset, alongside some of the first European explorers, traders and settlers:

-- Between 1541 and 1746: Spanish records show the existence of Chinese shipbuilders in present-day southern California.
+- From 1541 to 1746, Spanish records show the existence of Chinese shipbuilders in present-day southern California.

-- In 1785, the ship, Pallas, skippered by John O'Donnell, left stranded in the city of Baltimore, Maryland, a crew of 32 East Indian lascars (Asians) and 3 Chinese seamen named Ashing, Achun and Aceun.
+- In 1785, the ship, Pallas, skippered by John O’Donnell, was left stranded in the city of Baltimore, Maryland, and had a crew of 32 East Indian lascars (Asians) and 3 Chinese seamen named Ashing, Achun and Aceun.

 - In 1788, Chinese sailors arrived in Hawaii serving under Captain John Meares onboard the British ship, Iphigenia Nubiana, which was engaged in the lucrative black-market fur trade between the northwest coast of America and racketeers/merchants on coastal China.
-Within years the Chinese former sailors establish sugar plantations in Hawaii and export sandalwood to China.
-Captain Meares also brought Chinese sailors to worked in Nootka Sound — located on the west coast of Vancouver Island, British Columbia.
+Within years, the Chinese former sailors establish sugar plantations in Hawaii and export sandalwood to China.
+Captain Meares also brought Chinese sailors to work in Nootka Sound, on the west coast of Vancouver Island, British Columbia.

-While in general the Chinese certainly fared better than Native Americans and African slaves, a grey-zone distinction was made in many American states to class the Chinese tentatively as fellow-immigrants with very limited rights.
+While the Chinese generally fared better than Native Americans and African slaves, a gray-zone distinction was made in many American states to tentatively class the Chinese as fellow-immigrants with very limited rights.

 The questions that beg to be asked are: